MuriloWeyne/WeatherToJson/README.md

 # WeatherToJson ☀️
->Python script used to get information from OpenWeatherMap using an API and store inside a .json file.
+>Python script used to get weather information from OpenWeatherMap using an API and store it inside a .json file.

 ## Requirements ✅